galarragas/event-aggregator/README.md

 ## Status

-The project is still incomplete
+The project is ready to be used but I still need to complete the publishing to DockerHUB.
+Feel free to start using it and contribute!!

 ## Features